Applied Statistics for Futures Markets

-Today we will look at the futures market and how statistical analysis can pave the way to better trading results.
+In this article we will look at the futures market and how statistical analysis can pave the way for better trading results.
 What makes the statistical analysis we are going to show you even more important is the fact that you are going to learn how to increase the odds of your trading success in a simple but effective way.

 Let’s start with the definition of a normal distribution.
 The normal distribution is a probability distribution that associates the normal random variable X with a probability.
 It is a bell-shaped curve.
 The curve is wide and short when the standard deviation is large.